standardweb3/default-token-list/.github/ISSUE_TEMPLATE/pair-request.md

 assignees: ''
 ---

-- [ ] I understand that pair listing is not required to use the Standard Interface with a pair.
 - [ ] I understand that filing an issue does not guarantee addition to the Standard default pair list.
 - [ ] I will not ping the Discord about this listing request.

 **Please provide the following information for your token.**

-Chain/Chains to create a pair:
+Chain to create a pair:

 Base Token Address:
 Base Token Name (from contract):